-In employment litigation, the parties often take keen interest in electronically stored information (ESI).
+In employment litigation, the parties often take a keen interest in electronically stored information (ESI).
 And one of the most fertile sources of ESI is the ubiquitous cell phone.
 The ESI it contains can make or break a case.
 It can prove that a plaintiff was harassed or suffered severe emotional distress.
-It sometimes contains damning admissions of wrongdoing.
-And sometimes it can contains information that hurts the plaintiff’s case.
+It sometimes has damning admissions of wrongdoing.
+And sometimes, it can contain information that hurts the plaintiff’s case.
 What kind of ESI do lawyers look for on cell phones?
-We look for photos, text messages, iMessages, locational data, email, contacts, call logs, browsing history, voicemail-to-text messages, voice memos, calendar items, and the list goes on.
-Think of a cell phone as potentially containing a thousand exhibits that will be used at trial.
-There are basically three rules to remember about your phone if you think you have a case against your current or former employer: first, don’t delete anything, second, don’t use it to talk about your case, and third, don’t send or post any messages that make you look silly, stupid, greedy or dishonest.
+We look for photos, text messages, iMessages, locational data, email, contacts, call logs, browsing history, voicemail-to-text letters, voice memos, calendar items, and so on.
+Think of a cell phone potentially containing a thousand exhibits that will be used at trial.
+A Pittsburgh employment attorney will tell you that there are three rules to remember about your phone if you think you have a case against your current or former employer: first, don’t delete anything; second, don’t use it to talk about your claim, and third, don’t send or post any messages that make you look silly, stupid, greedy or dishonest.